Welcome to today's edition of the Rush 24-7 podcast.

 On Friday, we throw that out.

-Whatever you want to talk about is for the most part fair game.
+Whatever you want to talk about is, for the most part, fair game.

 Here's the telephone number if you'd like to join us.

-Uh, it's an addictive uh substance.
+It's an addictive substance.

 A lot of people think it'd be heroin or cocaine or crystal meth, but it's nicotine.